 This section contains important information on the safe installation of the radio.
 You must read this information before starting the installation.

-You must also read and observe the safety information on radio operation provided in the user's guide.
+You must also read and observe the safety information on radio operation provided in the product safety and compliance information booklet and the user's guide.

 RF Exposure Hazard

 To comply with FCC RF exposure limits: